Pelvic Floor MRI

 - What are the benefits vs. risks?

-What is dynamic pelvic floor MRI?
+What is a pelvic floor MRI?

 Magnetic resonance imaging (MRI) is a noninvasive test doctors use to diagnose medical conditions.